Simblissity home > G.E.T.

 Mogollon Mountains image gallery ]

-Whitewater Mesa east of Hwy 180 offers a surreal open-air perch at the base of the lofty Mogollon Range.
-The GET leaves the mesa not far from Mogollon ghost town to access the Gila Wilderness via Whitewater Canyon, entering the National Forest near the dramatic Catwalk National Recreation Trail, a series of suspended walkways along a narrow gorge.
-Our trail climbs gradually along the forested and impressively cliff-bound canyon of Whitewater Creek's South Fork, then turns east to ascend the 10,000' crest of the steep-sided and deeply forested Mogollons, often snowbound into late spring.
+Mineral Creek east of Hwy 180 offers tantalizing views of the lofty Mogollon Range, which the GET joins not far from Mogollon ghost town and the renowned Catwalk National Recreation Trail, a series of suspended walkways along a sheer and narrow gorge.
+Entering the Gila Wilderness, our trail gradually gains the 10,000-foot crest of the range, often snowbound well into spring.
 (An alternate route circumvents the crest.)
-Mogollon Baldy (10,700') affords truly awe-inspiring vistas from its open summit, including a glimpse of the Pinalenos in Arizona and San Mateo Mountains.
-Old growth forest delights on the well-graded descent toward the West Fork Gila River, where wildflower meadows invite pause near the entrance to its pinnacled canyon.
-Foot trail continues into the sheer and colorful canyon, winding and fording its way some 16 memorable miles to the entrance of Gila Cliff Dwellings National Monument.
-A high-water detour also rejoins here, 3 miles north of Doc Campbell's Post and Gila Hot Springs.
+Mogollon Baldy (10,770'), highest mountain directly along the route, affords truly awe-inspiring vistas from its open summit, including a glimpse of Mount Graham in Arizona and ahead toward the San Mateo Mountains.
+Old growth forest offers opportunities for contemplation along the well-graded descent toward the West Fork Gila River, where wildflower meadows invite pause near the entrance to its pinnacled canyon.
+Foot trail continues into the strikingly faceted canyon, writhing and fording its way some 16 memorable miles to the entrance of Gila Cliff Dwellings National Monument.
+A high-water detour also rejoins here, 3 miles north of historic Doc Campbell's Trading Post and the community of Gila Hot Springs.

 Resources